Adding, updating, and deleting a threat¶

 - Enter the name and a description for the trust boundary.

-- Click on the Add button in the environment table, and select an environment to situate the trust boundary in.
+- Click on the Add button in the environment card, and select an environment to situate the trust boundary in.
 This will add the new environment to the environment list.

 - Click the Add button in the Components table to situate a process or data store within this environment specific trust boundary.

 - Select the level of privilege that the components in this trust boundary operate at.

 - Click on the Create button to add the trust boundary to the Trust Boundary table.

 - An existing trust boundary can be edited by clicking on a trust boundary in the Trust Boundaries table, updating any aspect of the trust boundary, and clicking on the Update button.

 - Data flows can be deleted by clicking on the Delete button associated with the trust boundary to be removed in the Trust Boundaries table.